fiskaltrust/middleware-launcher/README.md

 > This all-new fiskaltrust Launcher is currently in development.
 We plan to release a preview version to interested customers soon - please reach out to us in the [discussion section](https://github.com/fiskaltrust/middleware-launcher/discussions) if you want to participate.

-**You can track the ongoing development of the first release in the project's [Kanban board](https://github.com/fiskaltrust/middleware-launcher/projects/1).**
+**You can track the ongoing development of the first release in the project's [backlog and board](https://github.com/orgs/fiskaltrust/projects/3/).**

 ## Overview